 Digital eye strain is also known as computer vision syndrome.
 It refers to a group of ocular issues stemming from too much time spent using digital devices.

 If you’re experiencing eye discomfort after staring at your screen, we can help.
-We’ll assess your screen habits and provide some strategies to mitigate your discomfort.
+We can assess your screen habits and provide strategies to mitigate your discomfort.

 Book an appointment to find relief from digital eye strain today.Book Appointment